-- 130 In my opinion, these rights are affected in the following ways: - 130.1 An employer who has become aware of a suspected case must advise the worker to self-isolate immediately by either directing the worker to travel home immediately or to self-isolate and socially distance at the work premises, and must advise the worker to be tested for COVID-19 as soon as possible.

-- 130.2 Requirements of self-isolation place significant restrictions on the ability of people to move freely. - 130.3 If the worker takes a COVID-19 test, the period of self-isolation is only until a negative COVID-19 test result is received and may go about their day at their place of self-quarantine, largely undisturbed. - However, the right to liberty and security is not limited by a restriction unless the restriction is unlawful or arbitrary.
-Here, the restriction is authorised by the PHW Act and is therefore lawful. - Further, the Order requires exposed persons to self-isolate only for the time the medical evidence suggests is appropriate to make sure that a person is not at risk of transmitting COVID- - Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary. - Accordingly, in my opinion, although the Order affects the right to liberty and security, in my opinion, it is not limited by the Order. - Because the right to liberty and security is not limited, no issue arises about humane treatment when deprived of liberty (because the threshold is not met).
+- In my opinion, these rights are engaged in the following ways: - 63.1 An employer who has become aware of a suspected case must advise the worker to self-isolate immediately by either directing the worker to travel home immediately or to self-isolate and socially distance at the work premises, and must advise the worker to be tested for COVID-19 as soon as possible. - 63.2 Requirements of self-isolation place significant restrictions on the ability of people to move freely. - 63.3 If the worker takes a COVID-19 test, the period of self-isolation is only until a negative COVID-19 test result is received and the worker may go about their day at their place of self-quarantine, largely undisturbed. - However, the right to liberty and security is not limited by a restriction unless the restriction is unlawful or arbitrary.
+Here, the restriction is authorised by the PHW Act and is therefore lawful. - Further, the Order requires exposed persons to self-isolate only for the time the medical evidence suggests is appropriate to make sure that a person is not at risk of transmitting COVID-19. - Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary. - Accordingly, in my opinion, although the Order engages the right to liberty and security, in my opinion, it is not limited by the Order. - Because the right to liberty and security is not limited, no issue arises about humane treatment when deprived of liberty (because the threshold is not met).
 Therefore, in my opinion, it is not limited.

-The right to life may be positively affected by the Order.
+The right to life may be positively engaged by the Order, particularly where some elective surgeries are now permitted.
 However, in my opinion, it is not limited by the Order.

-- 137 The purpose of the Order, and thus of the limitations, is set out at paragraph 427 of the Statement of Reasons.
-That is, to establish additional specific obligations on employers and workers in specific industries in relation to managing the risk associated with COVID-19 transmission in the work premises. - 138 That is an important purpose.
+- The purpose of the Order, and thus of the limitations, is set out under the heading Purpose in the schedule to the Statement of Reasons that relates to this Order. - 71 That is an important purpose.

-There is a rational connection between the limits imposed on human rights and the purpose identified at paragraph 137 above.
+72 There is a rational connection between the limits imposed on human rights and the purpose identified in the Statement of Reasons.